Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Bulk Pb and bulk PbTe

 \subsection{Bulk Pb}

 The space group of Pb is Fm$\bar{3}$m.
-Structural relaxation yielded a primitive lattice vector of $a_{prim}=3.547$\AA~ ($a_{conv}=5.016$ \AA).
-Pb behaves as a metal with an orbital character dominated by $d$ and $p$ orbitals close to the Fermi level at the high-symmetry points $W$ and $K$ (Figure~\ref{fig:bulkpbspinbands}a).
-The total spin moment is zero, in agreement with bulk Pb being not magnetic.
+Structural relaxation yielded a primitive lattice vector of $a_{prim}=3.547$\AA~($a_{conv}=5.016$ \AA).
+Pb is a metal with an orbital character dominated by $d$ and $p$ orbitals close to the Fermi level at the high-symmetry points $W$ and $K$ [Fig.~\ref{fig:bulkpbspinbands}.(a)].
+The computed total spin moment is zero, in agreement with bulk Pb being not magnetic.
 We investigate the spin projection for the electronic states close to the Fermi level, as those are relevant for the formation of Cooper pairs.
-The spin--projected band structure (Figure~\ref{fig:bulkpbspinbands}b) show that the spin components $S_{x}$ and $S_{y}$ change sign at $W$ (spin flip).
+The spin--projected band structure [Fig.~\ref{fig:bulkpbspinbands}.(b)] show that the spin components $S_{x}$ and $S_{y}$ change sign at the $W$ point (spin flip).